These pages do not apply outside Great Britain.

 The tribunal focused on what the claimant 'does', on what an outside observer would see.
 It is very doubtful that a tribunal would reach the same decision today.
 When the 2006 Guidance on definition of disability was being prepared, British Stammering Association (BSA) expressed its concern at the Shaughnessy decision.
 BSA argued that the new guidance should make clear that effects of a stammer may be hidden, and that hidden effects are relevant in deciding whether it is a disability.
 This was reflected in the 2006 guidance, and has been carried forward into the current 2011 guidance.
 (See Hiding the stammer)

-In all later cases I know of where it has been disputed, the tribunal has held that the stammer was a 'disability'.
+In all later cases specifically on stammering that I know of, where it has been disputed, the tribunal has held that the stammer was a 'disability'.
 Examples are:

 Stuttering Asda worker 'sacked because his desperate efforts to speak were interpreted as aggressive behaviour' (link to dailymail.co.uk), 2/5/12.